kahnchana/gsoc/2017/proposals/ranasinghe-kanchana.md

 * discussion of possible future developments on blog

 ## Future works
-* Improving the APIs built by considering different approaches for categorical data integration
+* Analyzing other approaches for categorical data integration to further improve APIs
+* Extension of categorical support for other representations beyond color (markers, point sizes, etc.)
+* Categorical support for other plotting methods

 ## Development Experience
 I have been involved in programming work in python, MATLAB, Lua, Java, C and Micro C over the past three years.
 Some of my work is on [github](https://github.com/kahnchana).